Thoracic

 It does not necessarily mean malignancy.
 "Ground-glass" refers to the foggy appearance on CT, caused by varying radiation penetration in GGO and normal lung tissue.

-An implantable injection port provides easy vascular access for repeated treatments, reducing puncture frequency and improving comfort, especially for chemotherapy patients.
+An intravenous port provides easy vascular access for repeated treatments, reducing puncture frequency and improving comfort, especially for chemotherapy patients.

 It is placed in the superior vena cava to minimize clot risk.